T-PWK/biguint-format/README.md

 The `options` argument (optional) is an object which provides some additional conversion details:
 * `format` - specifies format of the input number.
 It can be either `BE` for Big Endian or `LE` for Little Endian. `BE` is a default value.
 Check [wikipedia](http://en.wikipedia.org/wiki/Endianness) for more details.
 * `prefix` - output string prefix.
 Note that this option is not supported by `dec` conversion.
-* `groupsize` - splits output string into groups of `groupsize` lenght characters.
+* `groupsize` - splits output string into groups of `groupsize` length characters.
-* `delimiter` - specifes delimiter string to be inserted in between character groups.
+* `delimiter` - specifies delimiter string to be inserted in between character groups.
 Default value is space.
 It is quite handy option when dealing with large numbers.
 * `trim` - (works only with `bin` formatting) specifies if the leading 0's should be trimmed.
-* `padstr` - string used for right-padding of the fomratted string if its length (inlucing prefix and grouping) is less than value of `size` parameter.
+* `padstr` - string used for right-padding of the formatted string if its length (including prefix and grouping) is less than value of `size` parameter.
 * `size` - determines formatted string size.
-That opiton has effect only with `padstr` option.
+That option has effect only with `padstr` option.
 Note that the formatted string is not trimmed if its length is longer than value of `size` parameter.

 ### Examples ###